iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 to explain how these ideas generalize to continuous spaces, or even to finite spaces that are too huge to explore entirely, via something called Approximate Dynamic Programming or Reinforcement Learning.
+But this is a story for another night...

 #### Value Iteration

+From the previous discussion,
-From the discussion about the existence of an optimal value function, we learned that iterating the Bellman operator convergences towards the optimal.
+we learned that iterating the Bellman operator convergences towards the optimal the optimal value function.
 Thus, we arrive at our first algorithm: _value iteration_.
-Its main idea is to convert the Bellman equation into an update rule:
+Its main idea is actually quite simple: to convert the Bellman equation into an update rule.

 $$ v \gets \Bellman v. $$